Multigenerational Living

 Multigenerational housing

-Policymakers and the private sector should facilitate the creation of housing options and neighborhoods that encourage and effectively accommodate multiple generations living together.
+Policymakers and the private sector should facilitate the creation of housing options and neighborhoods that encourage and effectively accommodate multiple generations living together (see also Regulatory Structure to Promote Market-Rate Housing Affordability).

 Policymakers should do so through:

-• land-use, zoning, and other regulations (see also Effective Planning policy on Land use and zoning),
+• land-use, zoning, and other regulations (see also Land Use and Zoning),

 • direct grants and matching funds,